claabs/epicgames-freegames-node/Readme.md

 For whatever reason, if your IP/account loses trust with hCaptcha, this project can notify and have you manually solve a captcha.
 To use this requires:

-* Access to one of the [notification methods](https://claabs.github.io/epicgames-freegames-node/classes/AppConfig.html#notifiers) (Discord, Telegram, email, etc.)
+* Access to one of the [notification methods](https://claabs.github.io/epicgames-freegames-node/classes/AppConfig.html#notifiers) (Discord, Telegram, email, Apprise, etc.)
 * Configuring the captcha solving page webserver
   * Either via local IP or reverse proxy/port forwarding (if you don't know what this means, use the next option)
   * Or by using [localtunnel](https://localtunnel.me) to very easily remotely tunnel the webserver